gooch/sustainable_energy_without_the_hot_air/book.md

 the simple physical properties of CO~2~ molecules.
 Greenhouse gases are a quilt, and CO~2~ is one layer of the quilt.

-So, if humanity succeeds in doubling or tripling CO~2~ concentrations(which is where we are certainly heading, under business as usual), whathappens?
+So, if humanity succeeds in doubling or tripling CO~2~ concentrations(which is where we are certainly heading, under business as usual), what happens?
 Here, there is a lot of uncertainty.
-Climate science is difficult.The climate is a complex, twitchy beast, and exactly how much warmingCO~2~ -doubling would produce is uncertain.
-The consensus of the best cli-mate models seems to be that doubling the CO~2~ concentration would haveroughly the same effect as increasing the intensity of the sun by 2%, andwould bump up the global mean temperature by something like 3°C. Thiswould be what historians call a Bad Thing.
-I won’t recite the whole litanyof probable drastic effects, as I am sure you’ve heard it before.
-The litanybegins “the Greenland icecap would gradually melt, and, over a period ofa few 100 years, sea-level would rise by about 7 metres.”
-The brunt of thelitany falls on future generations.
-Such temperatures have not been seenon earth for at least 100000 years, and it’s conceivable that the ecosystemwould be so significantly altered that the earth would stop supplying someof the goods and services that we currently take for granted.
+Climate science is difficult.The climate is a complex, twitchy beast, and exactly how much warming CO~2~ -doubling would produce is uncertain.
+The consensus of the best climate models seems to be that doubling the CO~2~ concentration would have roughly the same effect as increasing the intensity of the sun by 2%, and would bump up the global mean temperature by something like 3°C. This would be what historians call a Bad Thing.
+I won’t recite the whole litany of probable drastic effects, as I am sure you’ve heard it before.
+The litany begins “the Greenland icecap would gradually melt, and, over a period of a few 100 years, sea-level would rise by about 7 metres.”
+The brunt of the litany falls on future generations.
+Such temperatures have not been seen on earth for at least 100000 years, and it’s conceivable that the ecosystem would be so significantly altered that the earth would stop supplying some of the goods and services that we currently take for granted.

 Climate modelling is difficult and is dogged by uncertainties.
 But un-certainty about exactly how the climate will respond to extra